All Episodes

 Not everybody wants to admit it, particularly on the Republican advocate side.

-Pumping as many as 11 million new Hispanic voters into the electorate a decade from now in ways that, if current trends hold, would produce an electoral bonanza for Democrats and cripple Republican prospects in many states that they now win easily.
+The immigration proposal pending in Congress would transform the nation's political landscape for a generation or more, pumping as many as 11 million new Hispanic voters into the electorate a decade from now in ways that, if current trends hold, would produce an electoral bonanza for Democrats and cripple Republican prospects in many states that they now win easily.

-the amazing thing here is that the Politico even would post this.
+The amazing thing here is that the politico even would post this.

 Everybody knows this is the case.